* Plan would help with much needed funds as chip unit sale delayed

 Private equity firms Blackstone Group LP and Apollo Global Management LLC have teamed up to bid for the business while Cerberus Capital Management LP was in talks with U.S. nuclear power plant component provider BWX Technologies Inc about submitting a joint bid, the sources said at the time.

-Toshiba had initially planned to use funds from the sale of its chip unit to cover its Westinghouse liabilities, but a highly competitive and contentious auction process led to delays in deciding on the buyer and has meant that Toshiba may not obtain the necessary anti-trust clearance by the end of March.
+Delays in deciding on the buyer for the chip unit have meant that Toshiba may not obtain the necessary anti-trust clearance by the end of March.

-The chip deal still faces legal challenges from its chip joint venture partner Western Digital, which argues no deal can proceed without its consent and has sought an injunction through an international arbitration court.
+Toshiba's chip joint venture partner Western Digital , which was spurned in the auction, also argues no deal can proceed without its consent and has sought an injunction through an international arbitration court.

-Toshiba is demanding that Western Digital drop the litigation as a condition over a coming round of a joint investment in Toshiba's new flash-memory chip production line in Yokkaichi, Japan.
+Toshiba is demanding that Western Digital drop the litigation as a condition for the U.S. firm to invest in a new flash-memory chip production line.